1. Do Your Worst

 11. Shooting Stars

 You’re 10 years into your career.
 The world, which has moved steadily away from the high-class rock’n’roll you hold dear, suddenly shifts as four Led Zep-alike kids appear and do gangbusters out of nowhere.
 What do you do?
-If you’re Scott Holiday and Jay Buchanan, you decamp to a shack in Northern Tennessee and plot the album that just might make you.
+If you’re Scott Holiday and Jay Buchanan of Rival Sons, you decamp to a shack in Northern Tennessee and plot the album that just might make you.

 When it comes down to it, the phrase ‘it’s a grower’ can be a polite code for ‘it’s a bit shit’.
 It’s like the scene in Friends when Monica describes Rachel’s new nanny as “attractive in an obvious way”, and Ross says: “Yeah, obvious beauty’s the worst… Me, I like to have to work to find someone attractive.
 Makes me feel like I earned it.”
 And who wants to ‘earn’ affection for a record?
 It’s rock’n’roll, not War And Peace.